ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### IPFS hosting with Textile

-[Textile](https://linktr.ee/textileio) is a hosting company on IPFS developing the layers on top of IPFS.
+[Textile](https://linktr.ee/textileio) is developing the layers on top of IPFS to extend its hosting capabilities.
 Among other things, they came up with separated _cloud_ environments called [buckets](https://docs.textile.io/hub/buckets/).
 Textile has also built an impressive toolset for [building decentralized applications and integrations](https://blog.textile.io/announcing-the-textile-protocol-hub/).

 ### NextCloud integration